About EASYGEN

 Our ambition

-EASYGEN aims to reduce the time from cell collection to reinfusion ("vein-to-vein") from several weeks to less than 24 hours by developing an automated, modular manufacturing system for hospital-based CAR-T production.
+EASYGEN aims to reduce the time from cell collection to reinfusion ("vein-to-vein") from several weeks to less than 24 hours by developing an automated, modular, non-viral manufacturing system for hospital-based CAR-T production.

 number 1

-A point-of-care manufacturing process that minimizes manual steps and simplifies hospital integration
+A point-of-care, non-viral manufacturing process that minimizes manual steps and simplifies hospital integration

 number 2